collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

 Refinery parameters define the conditions for the refinery being used in the import mapping.
 Where a Refinery declares what data is being manipulated, the refinery parameter dictates how the data will be changed.

 Refinery parameters are written in code, and require valid code to function properly in the import mapping.
+Common Refinery parameters are listed below:

 .. csv-table::
    :widths: auto